SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 # receive-crypto #

-A request from Simplex asking that you run your AML, regulatory other checks before accepting cryptocurrency from an end-user.
+A request from Simplex asking that you run checks before accepting cryptocurrency.
+Apps will receive cryptocurrency in a BuyCrypto transaction, or as a refund in a SellCrypto transaction.
+Liquidity partners will receive cryptocurrency in a SellCrypto transaction, or as a refund in a BuyCrypto transaction.

 The cryptocurrency may or may not already be in the destination address; you should monitor the blockchain for a transaction with the specified destination address (a transaction which, as mentioned, may have already happened).
 Once you detect that blockchain transaction you may wish to run your own checks.
 We call such checks a "crypto-check" process.